yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 # Deploying the Example
 In order to deploy the different Processing unit comprising this example:
-- Make sure you have the depanlinklibraries requiredtengahlink#Libraries Requiredbelakanglink located at the correct location.
+- Make sure you have the [libraries required](#Libraries Required) located at the correct location.
 - Start at least one GSM and several GSCs in the same machine on multiple different machines.
 - Use the following commands to deploy the Processing unit libraries: